dapr/docs/howto/setup-pub-sub-message-broker/setup-azure-eventhubs.md

   - name: storageContainerName
     value: <REPLACE-WITH-CONTAINER-NAME > # Required.
 ```

+See [here](https://docs.microsoft.com/en-us/azure/event-hubs/authorize-access-shared-access-signature) on how to get the Event Hubs connection string.
+Note this is not the Event Hubs namespace.

 The above example uses secrets as plain strings.
 It is recommended to use a secret store for the secrets as described [here](../../concepts/secrets/README.md)